Sarawak

 Within the Park, it is not uncommon to see troops of long-tailed Macaques and silver-leaf monkeys along with giant monitor lizards, plantain squirrels, wild boars and mouse deers.

-The most significant animal in the Park is the bizzare long nosed proboscis monkeys found only in Borneo island.
+The most significant animal in the Park is the bizarre long nosed proboscis monkeys found only in Borneo island.

-Left: Proboscis Monkey - The local Malays call it Monyet Belanda, which means Dutchman monkey, as a joke on European traders and colonials.
+Right: Proboscis Monkeys - Th local Malays call it Monyet Belanda, which means Dutchman monkey, as a joke on European traders and colonials.
 Both were hairy, had big red noses and pot bellies!

 Only in Borneo.